ArchKudo/JavaInCollege/README.md

 	3. Write a Java program to print commandline arguments.(See Programs/CommandLineArguments.java)
 	4. Write a Java program to get area of a room using a class.(See Programs/CalculateRoomArea.java)
 	5. Write a Java program to check whether a number is +ve, -ve or 0.(See Programs/CheckNumberSign.java)

 ## 2. Decision making in Java(if-else, switch)
 	1. Write a Java program for finding Grade using switch statement.(See Programs/FindGrade.java)
 	2. Write a Java program for recognising vowels using switch statement.(See Programs/RecogniseVowels.java)
 	3. Write a Java program for finding maximum of 3 nos using if-else statement.(See Programs/GreatestOfThree.java)
 	4. Write a Java program to check whether leap year or not.(See Programs/WhetherLeapYear.java)
 	5. Write a Java program to find how many even/odd numbers are present in a given array.
+(See Programs/EvenOddInArray.java)

 ## 3. Loops and Control statements in java
 	1. Write a Java program to check whether a number is a square or not.
 	2. Write a Java program to draw the pattern:
 		1. 0
 			10
 			010
 			1010
 		2.	*****
 			 ****
 			  ***